vifon/deer/README.md

 You can supply the numeric argument (`alt-number`) to go up the appropriate number of directory levels on start.

+If you activate `deer` with the cursor on a path, it will start in there.

 INSTALLATION
 ------------